ltackmann/dice/README.md

  * Setters starting $ are injected
  * Variables starting with $ and _$ are injected

-Injection for parameters is unsupported as Dart's mirror system cannot inejct these yet.
+Injection of parameters is unsupported as Dart's mirror system cannot handle these yet.

 Quick Guide
 -----------